wlai-lp/oauth-github-example/README.md

 right now you click the login button, auth0 return code in url it read the code and get the redirect url and pass them to lp
 TOOD:
-[ ] make it take site query param like implicit to it can be reused for other site [ ] make another frontend to play with
+[ x] make it take site query param like implicit to it can be reused for other site [ x] make another frontend to play with
-[ ] dockerize it
+[ x] dockerize it
-[ ] test docker
+[ x] test docker

+pushed to docker citionecent/lp-auth-code:1.0.0